cbeck88/strict-variant/README.md

   To summarize the differences:

   - `std::variant` is rarely-empty, always stack-based.
-If an exception is thrown you end up in the empty state, and get exceptions later if you try to visit.
+In fact, it's empty exactly when an exception is thrown.
+Later, it throws different exceptions if you try to visit when it is empty.
   - `boost::variant` is never-empty, usually stack-based.
 It has to make a dynamic allocation and a backup copy whenever an exception *could* be thrown, but that gets freed right after if an exception is not actually thrown.